matvign/batchrenamer/docs/documentation.md

 # 1.3 File renaming filters
 ## 1.3.1 Filters and order
 Filters have a order that they are applied in.
-The general idea is that we want to change/remove before adding characters.
-It wouldn't make sense to change things that we want to add.
+The general idea is that characters are removed/replaced before adding characters.

 Filters are run in the following order:
 1. regex
 2. slice
-3. sequence
+3. bracket remove
 4. translate
 5. spaces
-6. bracket remove
+6. case
-7. case
+7. sequence
-8. prefix
+8. prepend
-9. postfix
+9. postpend
 10. extention (only applies to extension)
 11. str.strip (always applied to basename and ext)